September 18, 2023

 October 5, 2022: DATCP issued a press release confirming that a white-tailed buck at a Vernon County deer farm has tested positive for CWD.

 November 18, 2022: DATCP issued a press release confirming that a white-tailed buck at a Lincoln County deer farm has tested positive for CWD.
-Read the press release here.
 State law requires that the DNR enact a ban on baiting and feeding of deer in counties or portions of counties within a 10-mile radius of a farm-raised or free-roaming domestic or wild animal that tests positive for CWD.
 This CWD detection creates a three-year feeding and baiting ban in Lincoln County which goes into effect December 12, 2022.

 May 12, 2023: DATCP issued a press release confirming that a Dodge County deer farm tested positive for CWD.
 The eight-acre farm has been placed under quarantine.